cockroachdb/docs/src/current/v23.2/work-with-virtual-clusters.md

 ### Back up the entire cluster

-To back up the entire storage cluster, including all virtual clusters and the system interface:
+To back up the entire storage cluster, including all virtual clusters and the system virtual cluster:

-1. [Connect to the system interface](#connect-to-the-system-interface) as a user with the `admin` role on the system interface.
+1. [Connect to the system virtual cluster](#connect-to-the-system-virtual-cluster) as a user with the `admin` role on the system virtual cluster.
 1. [Back up the cluster]({% link {{ page.version.version }}/backup.md %}), and include the `INCLUDE_ALL_SECONDARY_TENANTS` flag in the `BACKUP` command.
-All virtual clusters and the system interface are included in the backup.
+All virtual clusters and the system virtual cluster are included in the backup.

 ### Restore a virtual cluster